 - Make use of PowerPoint’s “Presenter View”.
 This allows you to spawn your presentation across 2 views:

 - Audience’s View, which plays on the projector screen.
 This will show only the main presentation slides.

 - Your view, which plays on your laptop/computer screen.
-This will show the details, including your notes, the slide sorter list (to quickly jump across multiple slides), and the main slide.
+This will show the details, including your notes, the slide sorter list (to jump across multiple slides quickly), and the main slide.

 - You can enable Presenter’s View by checking the “SlideShow->Use Presenter View” button (available in versions 2010 and above).

 Finally, do you know the biggest goof-up amateur presenters make?
 They present to the wall, or the projector screen, or the podium tabletop, or their shoes… you get the drift!
-Look your audience boldly in the eye, and present your content to them with confidence.
-Engage them throughout the presentation with questions, jokes, stories, personal anecdotes, etc. These may not be part of your deck, but they will incite the audience to respond to your charisma and participate more with the presentation.
-Only then do you successfully deliver an enormously effective presentation, with or without PowerPoint.
+Look your audience boldly in the eye and confidently present your content to them.
+Engage them throughout the presentation with questions, jokes, stories, personal anecdotes, etc. These may not be part of your deck, but they will invite the audience to respond to your charisma and participate more in the presentation.
+Only then do you successfully deliver an enormously effective presentation, with or without PowerPoint?
 Now you’re truly going to rock it!